St Bees Priory Church Clergy

 The Bishop of Carlisle set me as Assistant Curate in the Parish of Lamplugh with Ennerdale, which was ecumenically linked with the local Methodist Circuit.

 I was licensed Priest-in-Charge of the Parish and retired some two years later, to return to our home in Sandwith, where I serve, occasionally, within the Ministry Team in the Parish.

 The Reverend Richard Lee

 Richard was the Team Rector in Egremont & Haile Benefice until his retirement 2 years ago.
 Prior to that he had begun his ministry in County Durham then travelling the world as an RAF Chaplain.
 He has been a Hospital Chaplain in Germany, a staff chaplain at NATO’s Headquarters in the Netherlands and an Honorary Chaplain to the Queen.
 More recently he has become a Freeman of the City of London, then High Sheriff of Cumbria and now Chair of the County Priory Group of the Order of St John (Ambulance).

-On his retirement, he and his wife Deb, a former Consultant Paediatrician at the West Cumberland Hospital, moved to St Bees and he has continued his church work as a member of the Priory Clergy Team. he also continues his association with the RAF as Regional Chaplain to the RAF Air Cadets.
+On his retirement, he and his wife Deb, a former Consultant Paediatrician at the West Cumberland Hospital, moved to St Bees and he has continued his church work as a member of the Priory Clergy Team and as Rural Dean.
+He also continues his association with the RAF as Regional Chaplain to the RAF Air Cadets.